 Fig.20.
 Expected results 8: different expressions of fluorescence between the control group and the test group.

 The engineering of biology has been the core of our project, so we want to make sure that our devices are as successful as possible.
-We designed the above experiments to verify the engineering success of our devices, but these tests were based on theoretical and literature predictions or mathematical model predictions.
-There will inevitably be errors or failures in the actual experimental verification.
+We designed the above experiments to verify the engineering success of our devices, but these tests were based on literature or mathematical model predictions.
+There will be errors or failures in the actual experimental verification inevitably.
 For example, mis-operation during experiments and objective factors, such as kit problems, may cause unexpected results.
 Therefore, it is necessary to conduct fault detection for unexpected results.
-The inspection thinking pattern of each device is roughly the same, so in order to conduct fault troubleshooting quickly and systematically, we made an "experiment failure troubleshooting handbook", summarized the possible causes of experiment failure and proposed corresponding solutions.
+The inspection thinking pattern of each device is roughly the same, so in order to conduct fault troubleshooting quickly and systematically, we made an "experiment failure troubleshooting handbook", which summarized the possible causes of experiment failure and proposed corresponding solutions.

 We use the troubleshooting handbook to help us systematically identify the causes of failure and ensure the success of our devices to the greatest extent.
 At the same time, we hope that our handbook can help other devices to be troubleshooted.